 Barbecued lamb and tomatoes

 Barbecued lamb served with vine-ripened tomatoes for Christmas dinner - a modern take on a traditional meal.
+Watch the video on how to make it.

 1 large leg of lamb